demo-cicd-k8s/datetimeserver_demo_cicd_kubernetes/README.md

 1. Create a K8s cluster by starting `minikube`: `minukube start --driver=virtualbox`
 1. Show info with `kubectl`: `kubectl get nodes`, `kubectl get pods`
-1. Start Jenkins: in our case, ifthe stand-alone WAR file is downloaded, run `java -jar jenkins.war` fromt the directory that has the `jenkins.war`.
+1. Start Jenkins: in our case, ifthe stand-alone WAR file is downloaded, run `java -jar jenkins.war` fromt the directory that has the `jenkins.war`
 1. Start ngrok: First install ngrok and authenticate yourself following the instructions on ngrok website.
-Then run: ./ngrok http 8080
+Then, run: `./ngrok http 8080`
 1. Add a new `Pipeline` by clicking on `New Item` in `Jenkins` and adding the link to your Github fork repo and following the steps as done in the demo.
 1. Click on `Build Now` to trigger building a pipeline for the first time on `Jenkins`.
 1. Run `minikube service node-service-example` to make minikube open your default browser and show you that the website is running on K8s node.